 Above all, it seems to me, we must play fair with the public.
 The extent to which the Federal Government can or should redistribute revenues among the States and cities is limited by standards of equity.
 The extent to which States can or should subsidize cities is also limited.
-And the taxpayer, on whom the whole pyramid rests, can only carry so much the states to promise him more than he is willing to pay for.
+And the taxpayer, on whom the whole pyramid med from Mrs of from the tax. rests, can only carry so much.
+It is fruitless to promise him more than he is willing to pay for.